adam-granieri/CS1632_Software_QA/README.md

 A webpage written in ruby and embedded ruby to generate truth tables.
 This project was to learn about web and UI tests with Selenium and Katalon.

 #### Deliverable 4
-A mock blockchain has verification program written in ruby.
+A mock blockchain hash verification program written in ruby.
 This project was to compare ruby performance with the simplecov, minitest and flamegraph gems.